SDN for Physical vs. Virtual Networks in Space and Cost-Constrained Environments

-Part Three of a Five-Part Series on Software-Defined Data Centers in a Multi-Cloud World
+Part Three of a Five-Part Series on Software-Defined Data Centers in a Multi-Cloud World.
+In this blog, we focus on SDN for physical networks vs. virtual networks in space and cost-constrained environments.

 In my last post, The “Easy Button” for SDN Control of Physical and Virtual Data Center Networks, I posed three questions regarding automating the data center network in pursuit of building a software-defined data center (SDDC) to support private cloud.
 In that blog I focused on question 1 – should I deploy open networking? – and highlighted how open networking switches have developed powerful, server-like control planes featuring multi-core CPUs complemented with plenty of RAM and flash storage.

-In this blog I will focus on two more sets of questions:
+In this blog on physical networks vs virtual networks, I will focus on two more sets of questions:

 - Do I want my leaf-and-spine physical network to be deployed as a software-defined network (SDN) fabric, or am I comfortable with box-by-box configuration, operations, and troubleshooting?
 Are the cost and complexity of deploying SDN worth the effort?
 What are the various approaches?